Built into the platform is a model that is representative of general written English. In this article, you will learn:

 2. When you are interested in frequency analysis

 Being comprised of a wide range of sources, Standard English is a good representation of the general distribution of words.
-If you’re trying to understand what words are ‘over indexing’ then it can provide a suitable basis of comparison.
+If you’re trying to understand what words are over-indexing (i.e. appearing frequently in a dataset) then it can provide a suitable basis for comparison.

 Creating comparisons against Standard English